lhanson/multipleEntityManagers/README.md

 # Run it #

 Simply run "mvn test" to see a passing unit test demonstrating persistence to two different data sources.
-The "two-data-sources-works" tag shows this final desired functionality.
+HEAD will show this final desired functionality.

-To see the failing unit test introduced when a second data source is added and Spring ceases to use the `@Transactional` annotations, check out "two-data-sources-broken".
+To see the failing unit test introduced when a second data source is added and Spring ceases to use the `@Transactional` annotations, check out the "two-data-sources-broken" tag.

 The "one-data-source" tag represents the baseline functionality Spring provides when using a single data source and `@PersistenceContext` and `@Transactional`